 GS Lorries were fitted with a flat floor body with fixed sides and headboard, and a drop tailgate.
 Usually fitted with a canvas canopy on a tubular frame.
-At times the tubular frame would be lined with chicken wire to limit pilferage.
+At times the tubular frame was lined with chicken wire to limit pilferage.

 Binned vehicles were lorries and trailers fitted with fixed racking made up of bins of different dimensions.
 Early designs consisted of full-length benches on both sides of the vehicle with storage bins under the benches and compartments for small items above the benches and a writing desk.
 Stores inside the bins were kept secure on the move by a mesh screen which could be removed when the vehicle was stationary to allow access to the stores.
 As the war progressed, the design of binned vehicles became more sophisticated with later models having solid bodies with internal lighting.
 The following illustrations provide an example of different types of bin trucks.

 Stores accounting was managed by the Visidex system.
 The Visidex system was introduced in the late 1930’s by the RAOC as simple ledger card system to replace mechanical ledger posting systems which had proved to be unsatisfactory.
 Adopted for wartime service the Visidex system was ideal as it was a simple system that required a minimum of staff training.
 Using carbon backed posting slips it allowed checks to easily carried out.
-Each OFP section would maintain a control office for which all indents from units would be received, the stock record would be checked, the location where the stock held identified (in an OFP each truck was a stock location) and the stock record updated.
-If the stock was available, it would immediately be issued.
-If the stock was not available, it would be recorded as a Dues Out, and an indent would be placed on the supporting Depot for replenishment which would be marked as a Dues In.
-Each truck in an OFP would also maintain stock records that that would be reconciled with each issue and receipt and stocktake.
-The robustness and simplicity of the Visidex system would see it remaining as the primary field stores accounting system in the New Zealand Army well into the 1990s.
+Each OFP section maintained a control office for which all indents from units werereceived, the stock record was checked, the location where the stock held identified (in an OFP each truck was a stock location) and the stock record updated.
+If the stock was available, it was immediately be issued.
+If the stock was not available, it was be recorded as a Dues Out, and an indent placed on the supporting Depot for replenishment which was be marked as a Dues In.
+Each truck in an OFP also maintained stock records that were reconciled with each issue, receipt and stocktake.
+The robustness and simplicity of the Visidex system saw it remaining as the primary field stores accounting system in the New Zealand Army well into the 1990s.

-In the post-war NZ Army, OFP’s would exist in various iterations from 1948 until the late 1970s, but these would be training units that would never be deployed as standalone units such as the NZ OFP.
-The direct descendent s of the NZ OFP would be the RNZAOC Stores Sections attached to each RNZEME Workshop.
+In the post-war NZ Army, OFP’s existed in various iterations from 1948 until the late 1970s, but these were training units that never deployed as standalone units such as the NZ OFP.
+The direct descendent s of the NZ OFP were the RNZAOC Stores Sections attached to each RNZEME Workshop.
 Carrying specialised spares, assemblies and workshops materials to suit the particular requirement of its parent RNZEME workshops, Stores Sections became an RNZAOC responsibility in 1962 when RNZEME Technical Stores were transferred to the RNZAOC.
-A familiar sight on any RNZEME workshop exercise from the 1960s to 1996, the spirit of the NZ OFP would be well represented by RNZAOC Workshops Stores Sections with their RL Bedford Bin trucks and later Unimog mounted Binned 13’ Containers.
+A familiar sight on any RNZEME workshop exercise from the 1960s to 1996, the spirit of the NZ OFP was well represented by RNZAOC Workshops Stores Sections with their RL Bedford Bin trucks and later Unimog mounted Binned 13’ Containers.

 Copyright © Robert McKie 2018